-No, but you must assign an institutional grant administrator to oversee the award.
-NEH staff members are available to answer your questions and assist you as you prepare your proposal.
+No. NEH staff members are available to answer your questions and assist you as you prepare your proposal.
 Contact program staff at hi@neh.gov.

 7. Our institution applied for an award last year and was unsuccessful.
 Will NEH hold this against us if we apply again this year?
-Is there anything we can do to increase our chances for success this time?

-NEH evaluates all applications as new applications.
+No. NEH evaluates all applications as new applications.
 If you are revising a previous submission, you may find it helpful to request the reviewers' comments on that application and to consult with an NEH program officer.
 To request the reviewers' comments or to get in touch with an NEH program officer, email hi@neh.gov.